daudo/weewx-compose-stack/init/extensions.d/belchertown/patches/README.md

 ## Application Order

 Patches are applied in numerical order:

 1. `01-fix-locale-python313-compat.patch` - Applied first (affects early imports)
 2. `02-fix-regex-escape-sequences.patch` - Applied second (accounts for line number shift from patch 1)

 ## Maintenance Notes

-- Line numbers in patch 2 assume patch 1 has been applied (+1 line shift)
 - Both patches target the same file (`bin/user/belchertown.py`)
 - Patches are version-specific for Belchertown v1.3.1
 - All fixes are backward compatible with Python 3.8+